6 Recent Stats That Will Help You Land Your Next Job

 This doesn’t mean you won’t land a job in these industries, just that you’ll be competing for fewer open positions.

-5. Stay current with job growth by location
+5. Stay Up-To-Date with Job Growth by Location

 If you’re not tied to one area of the country, relocating could be the key to landing your next role.